 Similarly, banking systems, transport, traffic lights and many other services that we normally use every day were unavailable for long hours, with only radio stations remaining active, even with some constraints when it came to accessing information and reporting from abroad.

-The latest information we received (with the system still down) was that this situation was due to a critical fault in the French high-voltage network that started with a fire in the south-west of France, which forced the very high-voltage line between Perpignan and Narbonne to be disconnected.
+At the time, the last information we received (with the system still down) was that this situation had occurred due to a critical fault in the French high-voltage network that began with a fire in the south-west of France, which forced the very high-voltage line between Perpignan and Narbonne to be disconnected.
+But as we now know, it had nothing to do with that.